Institutional Policy and Attestation Infrastructure

 Infrastructure designed to operate within regulated environments.

-JIL's policy enforcement layer is designed to support:
+JIL's policy evaluation layer is designed to support:

 - KYC / KYB validation